cleivson/cleivson_code_sample/README.md

 ## Running the app

+### Prerequisites

 In order to run the app, you need no create a database (only tested with MySql until now) and put its configurations in the file ormconfig.json.

 Also, you have to setup the API Key from [SendGrid](https://sendgrid.com/).
-To do this, follow the steps in: https://app.sendgrid.com/guide/integrate/langs/nodejs
+To do this, follow the steps in: https://app.sendgrid.com/guide/integrate/langs/nodejs.
+Make sure you have your API Key under SENDGRID_API_KEY in the .env.{environment} file or as an environment variable.

+To check the weather conditions of the jogging activities, you need to create an account in the [WorldWeatherOnline](https://www.worldweatheronline.com/developer) (Free 60-day trial) and set the API Key under WEATHER_API_KEY in the .env.{environment} file or as an environment variable.

+### Running

 ```bash
 # development